turbo-builder

 Step 7: Choose Mode

-Use the /turbo-architecture skill to decide:
+Use the /turbo-pipelines skill for guidance:

 • Streaming (default) — continuous processing, no end_block, runs indefinitely